top of page

 And you say okay well I want to be there in this many years and so that means that I need to start to break these down into smaller and smaller steps.

-You know as you start to do that and working with Luthor teaching yourself or working with someone like You know, I'm saying, okay, here are the places where you hear your opportunities to improve and to grow and to move yourself closer and closer in that right direction.
+You know as you start to do that and working with either teaching yourself or working with someone like you know, I'm saying, okay, here are the places where you hear your opportunities to improve and to grow and to move yourself closer and closer in that right direction.

 It feels that way.